 Source control tool list.

-If you want to clone a remote Git repository to create a project, select New > Project > From Git on the MATLAB® Home tab.
-After you specify a remote repository to retrieve from, a local repository is created.
-You can also pull, fetch, and push changes from and to the remote repository.
-See Clone Git Repository or Check Out SVN Repository.
+If you want to clone a remote Git repository to create a project, on the MATLAB® Home tab, select New > Project > From Git.
+After you specify a remote repository to clone, a local repository is created.
+You can also pull, fetch, and push changes to and from the remote repository.
+See Clone Git Repository.

-file:/// protocol, make sure that it is a bare repository with no working copy checked
+protocol, make sure it is a bare repository with no working copy checked

 To make your project publicly available on GitHub®, see Share Project on GitHub.
 Sharing adds Git source control to the open project and the project’s remote repository is GitHub.

 Starting in R2020b, you do not need to install command-line Git to fully use Git with MATLAB.
 You can now merge branches using the built-in Git integration.

 To setup Git for releases before R2020b, see https://www.mathworks.com/help/releases/R2020a/simulink/ug/set-up-git-source-control.html.